LxttleSplat42U/Holo3D_Base/README.md

 For a step-by-step assembly guide, please refer to the `Build.md` file

+For steps on how to install the standalone mobile companion application, please refer to the following repositories `README.md` file at `https://github.com/LxttleSplat42U/holo3d`

 # Video Showcase #1: Safety E-Stop
 The mobile companion application includes an Emergency Safety Stop, which can be enabled by pressing the "Enable Fan E-Stop" button on the mobile application.